apluslms/a-plus-rst-tools/README.md

   :height: fixed height in pixels
   :columns: relative width of each column (e.g. for three columns 2 2 3)
   :bgimg: path to background image
+  :not_in_slides: a flag used with the presentation maker.
+This POI does not show in the slides if this is defined.
+  :not_in_book: If this flag is given, this POI does not appear in the A+ content chapter.

   Content of point-of-interest here.